What is a Store of Value and Why is Crypto Becoming One?

 The insatiable issuing of money had caused the value of each mark to fall until it bought virtually nothing – this is inflation at work.

-What’s interesting is that, had you used your cash savings to buy gold, the inflation in Germany would have had little to no impact on your wealth; gold’s scarcity is known and its supply cannot be increased.
-So gold is one way of conserving the value of the money used to buy it.
+What’s interesting is that, had you used your cash savings to buy gold, the inflation in Germany would have had little to no impact on your wealth.
+Gold is a finite resource, and thus has a fixed supply.
+Since its scarcity is unlikely to change, it offers itself as an effective store of value.

 Historical Stores of Value